faizalrf/documentation/mariadb-enterprise-setup.md

 Complete!
 ```

-Edit the /etc/maxscale.cnf and remove all the contents, replace with the following block
+Edit the /etc/maxscale.cnf and remove all the contents, replace them with the following block

 `/etc/maxscale.cnf`
 ```